Skip to Content

 Now let us look at it from another angle.

-What is left over is what I would term “The Gap” or your free cash flow, like a listed company.
+I call this money “The Gap” or your free cash flow, like a listed company.

-Like a listed company or stock, you can do all sorts of thing with this free cash flow:
+Like a listed company or stock, you can do all sorts of things with this free cash flow:

 1. Save in bank